MarcT0K/marct0k.github.io/content/about.md

 # Short Bio 📕

-I am a freshly graduated Computer engineer 🎓 interested in Cybersecurity and Data.
-I am currently a PhD student in privacy-preserving machine learning at the University of Twente 🇳🇱 and Inria Lille 🇫🇷.
+I am a a researcher and engineer in Privacy-Enhancing Technologies.
+I have a Ph.D. in Applied Cryptography and an MSc. in Data Mining.
 I am a geeky person 🤓 able to discuss in vain any new hype technology.
 But, on a more personal aspect, I am trying to figure out the place (and the sense) of computer systems in a sustainable world 🌍.

 If you are interested in my work (or my thoughts), please message me to discuss it!